Booker year 1.jpg

 There were/are, for some reason, weird political interpretations of the book that various parts of the political spectrum have decided to glom onto and turn into various political rallying points.

-I’m just going to be discussing the very bad movie that was made from a pretty good book.
+I’m just going to be discussing the very bad movie that was made from a half-decent book.

 The book was written by JD Vance as an autobiography, explaining how he escaped poverty and turned his life around.
 He outlined the cultural quicksand of growing up in the rust belt and how the microcosm of cultural norms there – including ‘abuse’ as a standard of living – made it hard for people to escape the spiral of failure and make anything of themselves.